syncfusion-content/javascript-docs/js/Schedule/Customization.md

             $("#Schedule1").ejSchedule({
                 width: "100%",
                 height: "525px",
-                // setting the timezone to be followed in the schedule
+                // Sets the timezone to be followed in the schedule
                 timeZone: "UTC +2:00",
                 appointmentSettings: {
                     dataSource: dManager,